Adman/school/vpds/splay/README.md

 Splay tree
 ==========

-*I had to run some tests A and B on small N, because it took too much time to get the result on higher N*
+*I had to run tests A and B on small N, because it took too much time to get the result on higher N*

 ## Test A